jtlivio/P7CO/CONTRIBUTING.md

 * [ ] Category is one of the allowed values.
 * [ ] File size ≤ 100 KB and contains no invalid characters.
 * [ ] Changes follow the [Code of Conduct](CODE_OF_CONDUCT.md).
+* [ ] If author information is included, contributor has consented (GDPR compliance).